leafo/lapis/docs/database.md

 You'll need to configure Lapis so it can connect to the database.
 Lapis manages a single global database connection (or pool of connections) in the `lapis.db` module.
 It will ensure that you are using connections efficiently, and clean up any resources automatically.
+When you first attempt to send a query, Lapis will automatically prepare a connection for use.
+It is not necessary to manually connect or disconnect to the database for standard use.

-If you need multiple connections in the same request then you will have to manually create and release them.
+If you need multiple database connections in the same project then you will have to manually create and release them.

 ### PostgreSQL